ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 * Wildcard matching is effectively a simplified form of regex.
 That is, multiple approaches to matching can match the same filename.

 Flags by matcher are cumulative.
-This means the flags from more than one matcher can be applied to an operation on any one test executable.
+This means the flags from multiple matchers can be applied to all files processed by the named build operation for any single test executable.

 Referencing the example above, here are the extra compilation flags for a handful of test executables: